GavriloJovanovic/computer_vision_project/README.md

 ```

 ## Download the Video File
-The project does not contain the video file due to storage limitations.
 You need to download it manually from the following link:
 [Download Video](https://drive.google.com/file/d/1GoH1bOYnt8cqBtFbYjFPqqruG1Gncaav/view)

 Save the downloaded file as `car_video.mp4` in the project root directory.